Existence of global and explosive mild solutions of fractional reaction-diffusion system of semilinear SPDEs with fractional noise: Introduction

 Only a few authors have addressed the explosive behavior of SPDEs with fractional Laplacian operators of the nonlocal type.
-Wang \cite{wang} proved the positivity of solutions to such a stochastic nonlocal heat equation under some assumptions and proved that the solution blow-up in finite time.
-In a recent paper, Dozzi \cite{doz2020} provided sufficient conditions for finite-time blow-up of positive weak solutions of a fractional reaction-diffusion equation perturbed by a fractional Brownian motion (fBm).
-Moreover, lower and upper bounds for the probability that the solution does not explode in a finite time are also provided.
+Wang \cite{wang} proved the positivity of solutions to such a stochastic nonlocal heat equation under some assumptions and proved that the solution blow-up in finite-time.
+In a recent paper, Dozzi et. al., \cite{doz2020} provided sufficient conditions for finite-time blow-up of positive weak solutions of a fractional reaction-diffusion equation perturbed by a fractional Brownian motion (fBm).
+Moreover, lower and upper bounds for the probability that the solution does not explode in a finite-time are also provided.
 However, for many classes of SPDEs, the problem of existence and non-existence of solutions is not yet completely explored.

 Motivated by the above facts, in the present paper, our aim is to obtain the global existence, and lower and upper bounds for the blow-up time to the following system of semilinear SPDEs: